RagnarB83/ash-documentation/docs/basics.rst

     import ash   # If you use this option you will have to add the "ash." prefix in front of ASH functions/classes.

-Ash functionality can only be imported if the Ash source dir is in the PYTHONPATH.
+ASH functionality can only be imported if the ASH source dir is in the PYTHONPATH.
 Make sure you have already set in the shell (part of Setup):

 .. code-block:: shell